Announcing cargo-sonar

 generic issues, we’re going to use

-, you’ll have to create a
+Once you’ve installed sonar-scanner, you’ll have to create a

-file.
-I’ll take cargo-sonar
+sonar-project.properties file.
+I’ll take cargo-sonar as an example.

 sonar.organization=woshilapin